 A happy mind leads to a more successful life.

 If it takes a while for you to wrap your brain around these concepts, that’s okay.
-I’ve been on this journey for a very long time.
-Some of the lessons have been repeated in different formats.
+I’ve been on this journey for a long time and noticed that some of the lessons were covered in other books and experiences.
 The repetition is part of the practice that helps integrate the learnings into real life.

 Five key happiness habits for a healthy mind: